 By the way, there will also be a brief orientation on safety procedures and what to expect.
 Don’t hesitate to ask questions.

 Assaulting Bomod-ok Falls’ downhill trek

 After registering and getting a guide, we then took on the downhill trail to Bomod-ok falls.
 This is actually the challenging part.
 If you are not used to hiking, expect that you will really have a hard time.
 That is why, before coming here, make sure that you are physically-conditioned.
 Good thing though, the trails are paved and well-established.

 From the initial trail, we could actually see the head of Bomod-ok falls.
 Eerily enough, we could also see the long, steep, and winding trail to conquer.
 The trail begins on a series of stairs until one reaches barangay Fidelisan.
 Fidelisan is a small barangay and is often referred to as, “Pidelisan.”
-While most people here are subsistent farmers, others are engaged on small-scale mining.
-There is actually a mine just below the community.
+Most of the people are subsistence farmers.
+Rice is the main crop.
+Sugarcane and coffee are also grown.

 Behold the Sight of Bomod-ok Falls